talos/cryptlet/readme.md

-# Cryptlet :: A little bit 'o' privacy for Gmail in a bookmarklet.
+# Cryptlet :: A little 'o' privacy for Gmail in a bookmarklet.

 ### What it does